An Israeli general said on Sunday that Iran is seeking to establish a "forward command post in Syria," and that Israel cannot allow it.

 "A bloody war has been raging in Syria over the last five years, a war in which both sides have lost any semblance of humanity," Ashur said.
 "The fence that stands between us separates us not only as countries, but as cultures as well."

-- Netanyahu: Israel 'dealt heavy blows' to Iranian, Syrian forces over the weekend
+- Netanyahu: Israel 'Dealt Heavy Blows' to Iranian, Syrian Forces

 President Reuven Rivlin said Sunday that Israel cannot ignore the threat Iran poses for its security.